brandur/sorg/content/drafts/redis-streams.md

 1506871964177.0
 ```

-This appends to the stream `rocket-rides-log` with the
+A record with `id = 123` and `distance = 456.7` is appended
-fields `id = 123` and `distance = 456.7`.
-Redis responds
+to the stream `rocket-rides-log`.
+Redis responds with a
-with a unique ID for the record within the stream that's
+unique ID for the record that's made up of a timestamp and
-made up of a timestamp and a sequence number (`.0`) to
+a sequence number (`.0`) to disambiguate within the
-disambiguate within the millisecond.
+millisecond.

-The other important command is `XRANGE` which reads a
+`XRANGE` is the counterpart of `XADD`.
+It reads a set of
-segment from the stream:
+records from a stream:

 ```
 > XRANGE rocket-rides-log - + COUNT 2